arunvel1988/openshift101/workshop/all-in-one/README.md

 ## Deploy the application

 Now that we have our build, we can choose to deploy the application by running `oc new-app`.
+In this case we use the `-i` tag to indicate the image name.

 ```bash
 oc new-app -i example-health